Kathleen Wilhoite: 1983–1997: Early work

-1998–2010: Film and television
+1997–2010: Film and television

-Wilhoite provided the voice of the titular character of the Disney animated series Pepper Ann, a role she began in 1997 and portrayed until the series' conclusion in 2000.
+Wilhoite provided the voice of the titular character of the Disney animated series Pepper Ann, a role she began in 1997 and portrayed until the series' conclusion in 2001.
 In 2000, she appeared in several feature films, including the dark comedies Nurse Betty and Drowning Mona, as well as the drama Pay It Forward.

 In the early 2000s, Wilhoite guest-starred on several series, including a voice role in Family Guy (2001), 24 (2002) and Will & Grace (2003).
 Beginning in late 2003, Wilhoite guest-starred in a recurring role on the series Gilmore Girls, portraying Liz Danes, the mother of Jess Mariano (Milo Ventimiglia).

 In May 2006, Wilhoite wrote and performed a one-woman show, Stop Yellin, directed by Kathy Najimy.
 The show consisted of autobiographical monologues and performances of songs from her albums..
 She subsequently had a supporting part in the comedy King of California (2007), starring Michael Douglas and Evan Rachel Wood.
 Guest-starring television credits in the late 2000s included Criminal Minds (2008) and Grey's Anatomy (2009).

 Wilhoite has also narrated a number of audiobooks, including Maria Semple's Where'd You Go, Bernadette and Today Will Be Different.

-2011–present: Later roles
+2013–present: Later roles

 In 2013, Wilhoite had a supporting part in the romantic comedy Crazy Kind of Love, followed by a central role in the independent drama A Sort of Homecoming (2015).
 Also in 2015, she guest-starred on the comedy series Jane the Virgin, followed by a guest role on the fantasy series Kevin (Probably) Saves the World in 2018.
 Beginning in 2018, she provided the voice of Sue Peltzer in the Cartoon Network animated series Summer Camp Island, and in 2019 had a guest-starring role on the Netflix series The OA.

 Music

 As a musician, Wilhoite released two albums, Pitch Like a Girl (1997, Daves' Record Company) and Shiva (2000, Ruby Ray Records).
-Her songs have been in such films as Murphy's Law (1986), which she also starred in; her songs have also appeared in Roadhouse (1989), Valerie Flake (1999), East of A (2000), and Touched by an Angel (2000), as well as on the television series Buffy the Vampire Slayer. ("Wish We Never Met" from Pitch Like a Girl appeared in the season three episode "Consequences".)
+Her songs have been in such films as Murphy's Law (1986), which she also starred in; her songs have also appeared in Road House (1989), Valerie Flake (1999), East of A (2000), and Touched by an Angel (2000), as well as on the television series Buffy the Vampire Slayer. ("Wish We Never Met" from Pitch Like a Girl appeared in the season three episode "Consequences".)

 Personal life

-Wilhoite married musician David Harte in 1997, with whom she has two children; a son, James, and a daughter, Ruby.
-In the early 2010s, Wilhoite and Harte adopted a son named Adu from Ethiopia.
+Wilhoite married musician David Harte in 1997, with whom she has three children: a son named James, a daughter named Ruby and a son named Adu, adopted from Ethiopia by Wilhoite and Harte in the early 2010s.